Position

 • Bachelor’s degree in Engineering, Construction Management, or a related field.

-• Minimum of 5 years of experience in a similar role, preferably in a facility management or construction environment.
+• Minimum of 5 years of experience in a similar role, preferably in a facility or construction management setting.

-• Strong knowledge of installation techniques, tools, and equipment.
+• Strong knowledge of building codes, safety regulations, and industry standards.

 • Excellent leadership and team management skills.